-Where does fentanyl come from?
+The opioid epidemic in the United States is ongoing.
+Over the last couple of years, opioid addiction and prescription drug abuse have taken a turn.
+The extremely potent opioid fentanyl is becoming more prevalent in opioid deaths and addictions.
+But where does fentanyl come from?
 Why is it so addictive?
 What are the side effects?
-Let’s uncover some of the facts surrounding this dangerous drug that should never be taken aside from its prescribed use under the care of a physician.
+Let’s uncover some of the facts about fentanyl and notions surrounding this dangerous drug that should never be taken aside from its prescribed use under the care of a physician.
+At BrightView, our fentanyl rehab program can help you or someone you care about heal and recover.

 Fentanyl is a synthetic opioid pharmaceutical.
 The drug fentanyl is used as a pain reliever.
 Depending on the dosage, fentanyl can be up to 80 to 100 times stronger than morphine.
 The drug is primarily used in medical settings as a pain reliever.
-It is prescribed to treat severe pain most commonly after surgery or as a cancer treatment.
-Fentanyl would also be used when other prescribed pain relievers are not managing acute flare ups of pain.
-The drug comes in many different forms that would be prescribed based on the needs of a patient.
+It is prescribed to treat severe pain, most commonly after surgery or as a cancer treatment.
+Fentanyl would also be used when other prescribed pain relievers are not managing acute flare-ups of pain.
+The drug comes in many different forms that would be prescribed based on a patient’s needs.
 Actiq is one form of fentanyl lozenge that looks similar to a lollipop.
 Duragesic is the medication in patch form.
 Other brand names of fentanyl include Sublimaze, Subsys, Abstral, and Lazanda.
 Despite requiring a prescription, this drug can slip into the wrong hands and is available on the streets.
-Fentanyl is commonly referenced by the following street names:
+The following street names commonly reference fentanyl:

 - China Girl